PDO Threads Edmonton

 What Are the Possible Side Effects?

-Because PDO thread lifts are non-surgical, there are fewer, less serious side effects associated with it.
+Because PDO thread lifts are non-surgical, there are fewer, less serious side effects associated with them.
 Some common side effects include Bruising, Tenderness, Irritation, swelling, Edema.

-So long as you follow your doctor's instructions and take it easy right after your treatment, you shouldn't have any complications at all.
+Infection.
+So long as you follow your health professional instructions and take it easy right after your treatment, you shouldn't have any complications at all.

 When Do You See Results?

 The procedure depends on the body's natural reaction to the PDO threads.
 While you might see some instant results right after your appointment, it can take up to 6 months for you to see the full effects; usually 4 to 6.

 During this time, your body will produce new collagen in between the PDO threads, which will both lift and tighten your skin.
 Over time, they'll also dissolve and be absorbed by your body, so you don't need to have the threads removed.
 This means you won't have any scars either.
 In the end, you'll have a more youthful, rejuvenated look.

 Again, how long the PDO thread lift results last depends on your own body.
 Usually, they can last anywhere from 6 to 30 months, with an average of around 24 months.
 Your physical status and the environment you live in will affect how long your thread lift lasts.

 PDO Thread Lift Cost